 Many people suffer from urination problems.
 The bladder, the kidneys, the ureters, and the urethra make up the urinary system.
 The kidneys clean your blood, producing urine that reaches the bladder via the ureters.
-Furthermore, when the right moment arrives, the bladder muscles move, and the urine escapes into the urethra.
+When the right moment arrives, the bladder muscles move, and the urine escapes into the urethra.

 Urination problems usually involve any infections, abnormalities, or diseases affecting the kidneys and other organs that are a part of our urinary system.
 Therefore, to further enlighten you about the symptoms, causes, and treatments of urinary disorders, we present our compact guideline.
 What do we mean by urination problems?

-What are the different types of urinary problems?
+What are the different urinary problems?

 ● Urinary Incontinence